Developer

 Relationships

-Relationships are the connective tissue of the Teamwork Graph.
-They are the connections between two objects in the Graph that describe how those objects are related.
-Relationships are fundamental to how the Teamwork Graph connects, organizes, and enables insights across Atlassian experiences.
+Relationships are the connections between objects in Teamwork Graph that describe how those objects are related.
+They are fundamental to how Teamwork Graph connects, organizes, and enables insights across Atlassian experiences.

-• Every relationship has a type: For example, user-created-issue, issue-is-parent-of-issue, document-mentioned-issue.
+• Every relationship has a type: For example, UserCreatedIssue, ParentIssueHasChildIssue, or IssueAssociatedPR.

-• Relationships are directional: One object is the “subject” (starting point) and the other is the “object” (endpoint).
-For example, in “issue A is-parent-of issue B,” the relationship goes from issue A to issue B.
+• Relationships are directional: One object is the "from" (starting point) and the other is the "to" (endpoint).
+For example, in "issue A is-parent-of issue B," the relationship goes from issue A to issue B.

 • They form a semantic network: Relationships form a web of connections that can be queried to answer questions, power analytics, and drive automation.